-Sparse movement data from mule deer collared in the early 2000s indicate portions of the mule deer population in the zone are migratory and move between springsummer-fall and winter use areas (WDFW 2016, WHCWG 2012).
-Based on this information, WDFW conducts periodic post-hunt population surveys across three distinct high-use winter areas in the zone referred to as the Benge, Odessa, and Douglas Subherds.
+• Sparse movement data from mule deer collared in the early 2000s indicate portions of the mule deer population in the zone are migratory and move between spring-summer-fall and winter use areas (WDFW 2016, WHCWG 2012).
+Based on this information, the Department conducts periodic post-hunt population surveys across three distinct high-use winter areas in the zone referred to as the Benge, Odessa, and Douglas Subherds.